S3 features

 If-None-Match | * | Write only if no object exists at the key.
 Returns 412 Precondition Failed if the object exists. |

 If-None-Matchonly accepts the value*.
-Passing an ETag value returns400 InvalidRequest.- If two concurrent requests use
+Passing an ETag value returns400 InvalidRequest.- When two concurrent requests use

 s3:RenameObject supports a richer set of conditional headers, including separate source and destination preconditions and time-based conditions, in addition to If-None-Match and If-Match.
-See Preconditions and safeguards for details.
+For details, see Preconditions and safeguards.

-See RFC 7232 for the HTTP conditional request specification.
+For the HTTP conditional request specification, see RFC 7232.
 For usage examples, including the read-then-write workflow for If-Match, see Use conditional requests.

 API calls

+The following sections list the supported S3 API calls, the permissions each one requires, and any CoreWeave-specific behavior.
 Each API call requires permission to perform the related actions.
-The action names do not always match the API calls, and some perform multiple actions, which in turn require their related permission.
+The action names don’t always match the API calls, and some perform multiple actions, which in turn require their related permission.
 For example, copying an object requires permission to perform boths3:PutObject and s3:GetObject actions.
-When planning bucket access policies, refer to the required permission listed in each API call description, and see Bucket Access Policies for a complementary list of actions mapped to these API calls.
+When you plan bucket access policies, refer to the required permission listed in each API call description.
+For a complementary list of actions mapped to these API calls, see Bucket Access Policies.

 CoreWeave AI Object Storage supports standard S3 tools through the S3 API.
-See these resources for more information:
+For more information, see these resources:

 s3:AbortMultiPartUpLoad